low-ghost/vimax/README.md

 - [x] list all addresses and allow selecting to set the last used address (next default)
 - [ ] docs
 - [ ] example gif
-- [ ] run in dir is actually useful.
+- [x] run in dir is actually useful.
 Recommend Dispatch to perform these kinds of actions but also give command which replicates pane creation in dir and sets to LastAddress
 - [ ] finish and integrate sending keys by region/range
 - [x] fzf and tlib support based on global variable
 - [ ] potential: persistent last command dicts across tmux session
-- [ ] potential: additional bindings for list and history. including execute prompted command, execute history command, go to, zoom, and run last for list, and edit, and execute at address for history
+- [ ] potential: additional bindings for list and history. including execute prompted command, execute history command, go to, zoom, and run last for list, and edit, and ~~execute at address~~(done) for history